amaklakovv/amaklakovv/README.md

 - Applied AI/ML skills to create an intelligent system that adapts to user style preferences through contextual data and feedback.
 - Addressed real-world problem of daily outfit decision fatigue, helping users save time and enhance their personal style with tailored recommendations.

+### Exam Scheduler (Solo Project)
+*Jul.
+2025 – Present*
+**Technologies:** `Python`, `Flask`, `SQLite`, `Pandas`, `JavaScript`, `HTML/CSS`
+- Developed a full-stack web app that converts complex Excel exam timetables into a searchable, student-friendly interface with real-time search by course code.
+- Implemented backend Excel parsing and data persistence with Flask, SQLite, and Pandas, alongside a responsive, dark-themed frontend for seamless user experience.
+- Designed for easy admin uploads and instant student access, solving the problem of cumbersome manual timetable searches at university.

 ### Autonomous Vehicle Project (Team)
 *Apr.
 2023 – May.
 2023*
 **Technologies:** `C++`, `Raspberry Pi`, `GitLab`, `Critical Thinking`